-How to check Frozen State without Excel using Node.js via C++
+How to Check Frozen State without Excel Using Node.js via C++

 Introduction

-Are Window Panes Frozen
+Are Window Panes Frozen?

 Please use the Worksheet.getPaneState() property to check the state of window panes and get locked rows and columns with the Worksheet.getFreezedPanes() method.

-1. Construct Workbook to open the file.
+1. Create a Workbook to open the file.

 2. Check whether the worksheet is frozen.

-3. Get the locked rows and columns.
+3. Retrieve the locked rows and columns.

 try {